Snap-through time of arches is controlled by slenderness and imperfections

 6pt \hrule

 Many biological and technological structures achieve functionality by moving between two distinct equilibrium configurations via snap-through instabilities as a load or stimulus is varied~\cite{Cusp}.
 These snap-through instabilities occur when the original equilibrium configuration becomes unstable, at which point stored elastic energy is converted into kinetic energy, causing rapid deformation of the structure towards a new configuration.
-Snap-through instabilities allow plants and animals to achieve fast motions that would be impossible using direct muscular action~\cite{Venus, Hummingbird}, and have been harnessed to induce ultra-fast motion in polymer gels~\cite{JumpingPolymer}, improve the response time of soft robots~\cite{li2022}, and enhance the controllability of smart materials~\cite{valves}.
+Snap-through instabilities allow plants and animals to achieve fast motions that would be impossible using muscular action~\cite{Venus, Hummingbird} and have been harnessed to induce ultra-fast motion in polymer gels~\cite{JumpingPolymer}, improve the response time of soft robots~\cite{li2022, Soft-Robotics-Propultion}, enhance the controllability of smart materials~\cite{valves}, and carry out logic operations~\cite{Logic, Thermal}.

-Despite the diversity of structures that can undergo snap-through instabilities, they are all united by the property of being able to accommodate multiple stable equilibrium configurations.
-This `multi-stability' is achieved through nonlinearities in the system.
-Such nonlinearities often arise from the constitutive behaviour of a material, which can be difficult to control or design.
-In this letter, we focus on multi-stability induced by geometric nonlinearities associated with the natural curvature of a structure~\cite{Matteo}, a property that can be controlled in applications.
+New metamaterials for energy harvesting \cite{Energy-Harvesting, Trapping-Elastic-Energy}, deployable structures \cite{deployable-structures}, and mechanical computation \cite{Logic} have been created by chaining together snap-through events and making use of elastic hysteresis~\cite{Bi-Stable-Lattice}, multi-stability~\cite{Tristabillity}, and tailored imperfections \cite{Guided-Transition-Waves}.
+The response time of sequentially buckling metamaterials is set by the speed of transition waves that propagate through the structure, which is linked to the snap-through time of individual elements.
+The snap-through time, defined as the time needed to snap between two equilibrium configurations, also limits the actuation rate of materials driven by electrical \cite{Electrical}, magnetic \cite{magnetic}, and optical \cite{optical} stimuli.
+Thus, a comprehensive understanding of the factors affecting the snap-through time is needed to fully exploit the enhanced functionalities of multi-stable structures.